KeepSafe/TapTargetView/README.md

 Additionally, each color can be specified via a `@ColorRes` or a `@ColorInt`.
 Functions that have the suffix `Int` take a `@ColorInt`.

+*Tip: When targeting a Toolbar item, be careful with Proguard and ensure you're keeping certain fields.
+See [#180](https://github.com/KeepSafe/TapTargetView/issues/180)*

 ### Sequences

 You can easily create a sequence of tap targets with `TapTargetSequence`: